 What is a CIMT?
 How does it show your “Arterial Age?”

 Carotid Intima Media Thickness or CIMT measures the thickness of the artery wall using ultrasound.
-A thicker wall predicts a higher risk of developing new unstable plaque which sets the stage for a heart attack or stroke.
+A thicker wall is a sicker wall.
+It predicts a higher risk of developing new unstable plaque, setting the stage for a heart attack or stroke.

-In contrast to Duplex Carotid Ultrasound (which measures lumen obstruction looking for a need for a procedure), the CIMT images the wall and characterizes plaque and its stability.
-It motivates effort to reverse disease.
+In contrast to Duplex Carotid Ultrasound (which measures obstruction to justify a procedure), the CIMT images the wall.
+It characterizes plaque and its stability.
+It motivates effort to reverse and cure disease.

 The health of your carotid arteries reflects the health in arteries throughout your body – including the coronary arteries that supply blood to the heart.

 Your carotid arteries are an accessible sample of a massive supply system.
 A thick artery wall is a sick artery wall.
 The thickness is compared to other people your age and gender as a population percentile. it is reported as an “arterial” age” which is the age for which your thickness would be the 50th percentile or average.

-But here is the key: We can make your arteries younger and healthier again!
+We can make your arteries younger and healthier again!
+We can add Quantity and Quality to your Lifetime LIne.

 The concept that a heart attack or stroke is inevitable because of genetics and family history is incorrect.
 Many steps can be taken to prevent you from ever having an event or needing a stent or bypass procedure.

-CIMT measures disease earlier than stress tests or even angiograms.
-The good news is that the ultrasound of your carotid arteries is easy, painless, quick and affordable.
+CIMT detects and measures disease earlier than stress tests or even angiograms.
+Ultrasound of your carotid arteries is easy, painless, quick and affordable.
 In most cases insurance pays for at least some of the cost, especially in the presence of other diseases or risk factors.
-This life-saving test costs $250.
+This life-saving test costs $300 for those not covered by insurance.